Niagara Falls in the Winter

 Journey Behind the Falls

 This journey takes you underground to get an up-close view of the waterfalls crashing down a couple of feet away.
-There are signs with history and stories along the way.
+Along the way, there are signs with history and stories.
 Rain ponchos are provided.

 Niagara’s Fury